rkwitt/teaching/WS2526/CV/PS/README.md

 ### Policy on the use of AI tools in the PS

-Students are allowed to use AI tools (e.g., ChatGPT, Copilot, etc.) as supporting resources when working on the programming exercises of this PS.
-However, reliance on these tools does not replace the requirement to understand the solution.

-I may ask you to explain, in detail, how your code works and why you made certain choices.
-If you **cannot** convincingly (this is the key word here) demonstrate understanding, your exercise will receive **0 points** regardless of correctness.
+Students are allowed to use AI tools (e.g., ChatGPT, Copilot, etc.) as supporting resources when working on the programming exercises of this PS, however, its use **must be transparently declared** in the student submissions.
+Also, I may ask you to explain, in detail, how your code works, and why you made certain choices.
+If you **cannot** convincingly (this is the key word here) demonstrate an in-depth understanding of your own solution, your exercise will receive **0 points** regardless of correctness.

 *This policy is in accordance with University guidelines, see [here](https://im.sbg.ac.at/spaces/QM/pages/303891131/Leistungs%C3%BCberpr%C3%BCfung?preview=/303891131/490639350/Leitfaden%20KI%20und%20schriftliche%20Arbeiten%20im%20Studium%20v2025-09%20LOGO.pdf)*.